Cigar Review: Illusione Singulare 2012

 But enough about that, let’s toast the foot.

-Pre-Light: (1.8) The 2011 Singulare bears a striking resemblance to the 2010 version at first glance, albeit with a slightly darker wrapper.
-The Café Colorado wrapper has a slight reddish hue to it.
-As expected there is a perfectly applied triple cap.
-The 2011 Singulare sports an identical band to the 2010 vintage.
-The Singulare 2011 is tightly packed, and firm to the touch.
-The wrapper has a few veins to it and a small bit of mottling in the color.
+Pre-Light: (1.8) The 2012 Singulare as mentioned, comes wrapped in a white tissue paper.
+After removing the we find the San Andreas Maduro wrappered gem.
+The wrapper has a is nice and dark with a perfectly applied triple cap.
+The 2012 Singulare sports an identical band to the 2010 vintage.
+The Singulare 2012 is tightly packed, and firm to the touch.
+The wrapper has a few veins to it ahs quite a bit of variability in its darkness.
+There are a number of small veins present and a bit of tooth.
+The wrapper is dry to the touch without much oil present.

-The scent off the foot consisted of an earthy, rich tobacco.
-The pre-light draw had a similar earthiness to it with a hint of sweetness from the tobacco.
+The scent off the foot consisted of a leathery sweet spice.
+The pre-light draw has fairly non descript with a bit the same leathery sweetness and a hint of the spice.